zhutao100/qwen-image-mps/README.md

   or `image-YYYYMMDD-HHMMSS-1.png`, `image-YYYYMMDD-HHMMSS-2.png`, ... when using `--num-images`
 - Prints the full path of the saved image

+### Image Editing
+- Loads `Qwen/Qwen-Image-Edit` via `QwenImageEditPipeline` for image editing
+- Takes an existing image and editing instructions as input
+- Applies transformations while preserving the original structure
+- Saves the edited image as `edited-YYYYMMDD-HHMMSS.png` or custom filename
+- Prints the full path of the edited image

 ### Fast Mode (Lightning LoRA)
-When using the `-f/--fast` flag, the tool:
+When using the `-f/--fast` flag (8-step generation):
-- Automatically downloads the Lightning LoRA from Hugging Face (cached in `~/.cache/huggingface/hub/`)
+- Automatically downloads the Lightning LoRA v1.1 from Hugging Face (cached in `~/.cache/huggingface/hub/`)
 - Merges the LoRA weights into the model for accelerated generation
 - Uses fixed 8 inference steps with CFG scale 1.0
 - Provides ~6x speedup compared to the default 50 steps

+When using the `--ultra-fast` flag (4-step generation):
+- Automatically downloads the Lightning LoRA v1.0 from Hugging Face (cached in `~/.cache/huggingface/hub/`)
+- Uses fixed 4 inference steps with CFG scale 1.0
+- Provides ~12x speedup compared to the default 50 steps

 The fast implementation is based on [Qwen-Image-Lightning](https://github.com/ModelTC/Qwen-Image-Lightning).

+**Note:** Fast modes are currently only available for image generation, not editing.

 ## Notes and tweaks
 - **Aspect ratio / resolution**: The script currently uses the `16:9` entry from an `aspect_ratios` map.
 You can change the selection in the code where `width, height` is set.